-Summer jobs always gravitated around the building trades - from jobsite gruntery at 14, to stone masonry, carpentry, cabinetry, and interiors.
+Summer jobs always gravitated around the building trades - jobsite gruntery at 14, stone masonry, carpentry, cabinetry, and interiors.
 These experiences continue to inform my design philosophy and approach.

-In 2004, I graduated with a Bachelor of Arts in Architecture from Lehigh University, and in 2012, a Masters in Architecture from the University of Texas at Austin.
-Upon receiving my MArch, I spent two years working for Matt Fajkus Architecture, where I was lead designer and project manager on two award-winning and widely-published homes.
-Additionally, I led the design, fabrication, and installation of two art installations - an experience that confirmed a love of Installation Art as a means for rigorous material exploration and design research.
+In 2012 I received my Masters in Architecture from the University of Texas at Austin, after which I spent two years working for Matt Fajkus Architecture, where I was lead designer and project manager on two award-winning homes.
+Additionally, I led the design, fabrication, and installation of several art installations - an experience that confirmed my love of Installation Art as a means for rigorous material exploration and design research.

 After leaving MF Architecture, I began collaborating with local Architect and Installation Artist Murray Legge, FAIA.
 Over the next few years I oversaw design development, fabrication, and construction of several large-scale art installations.
 Our clients for these works include the Waller Creek Conservancy, the Dallas Arboretum, and the City of San Antonio.

-I formed Cookshop in 2013 as a way to have it all - to continue working with talented architects, artists, and designers, while at the same time running my own production space and business - all the while forming a growing collaborative network of talented individuals.
+I formed Cookshop in 2013 as a way to continue working with talented architects, artists, and designers, while at the same time running my own production space and business - all the while forming a growing collaborative network of talented individuals.

 In 2015, fellow UT alum Ken Dineen and I began Raum Industries - a venture with the aim of exploring technology, materials, products, and systems and incorporating them into large-scale art installations.
 Our growing client list includes SXSW, SpaceX, Mountain Time Arts, HomeAway, Kennedy Creative, and others.